 Symptoms of Gitelman syndrome may appear from late childhood to adulthood.

-Children with these syndromes have symptoms that are similar to those of people who take drugs called diuretics, which increase urine output and can cause chemical imbalances in the blood.
-However, unlike in people taking diuretics, in people with Bartter syndrome or Gitelman syndrome, symptoms cannot be ended by simply stopping the drug.
+Children with these syndromes have symptoms that are similar to those of people who take medications called diuretics, which increase urine output and can cause chemical imbalances in the blood.
+However, unlike in people taking diuretics, in people with Bartter syndrome or Gitelman syndrome, symptoms cannot be ended by simply stopping a medication.

 Fetuses with Bartter syndrome may grow poorly while in the womb.
 Some children are born prematurely and may be intellectually disabled.

-In addition, people with Bartter syndrome may develop kidney stones or a build up of calcium in the kidneys (called nephrocalcinosis) because they have large amounts of calcium in their urine.
+In addition, people with Bartter syndrome may develop kidney stones Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
+Tiny stones may cause no symptoms, but larger stones... read more or a build up of calcium in the kidneys (called nephrocalcinosis) because they have large amounts of calcium in their urine.
 However, people with Gitelman syndrome do not develop these problems.

-The diagnosis of either syndrome is confirmed by finding high levels of renin and aldosterone in the blood and high levels of sodium, chloride, and potassium in the urine.
-Genetic testing is available but usually is not done.
+The diagnosis of either syndrome can be suggested by finding high levels of renin and aldosterone in the blood and high levels of sodium, chloride, and potassium in the urine.